 Description The Opportunity Index was developed by Child Trends, Opportunity Nation, and the Forum for Youth Investment to create an index of opportunity in the United States.
-1 Components All variable descriptions are quoted from Child Trends et al., 2019, pp. $2-3.^{1}$ Economy Unemployment rate (percentage of the population ages 16 and older who are not working but available for and seeking work) Median household income (in 2010 dollars) Percentage of the population below the federal poverty level 80/20 ratio (ratio of household income at the 80th percentile to that at the 20th percentile) Number of banking institutions per 10,000 residents Percentage of households spending less than 30 percent of their income on housing-related costs Percentage of households with subscriptions to broadband internet service Education Percentage of 3- and 4-year-olds attending preschool On-time high school graduation rate Percentage of adults ages 25 and older with an associate's degree or higher Health Percentage of the population (under age 65) without health insurance coverage Deaths attributed to alcohol or drug poisoning, or suicide Community Percentage of adults (ages 18 and older) who reported they volunteered during the previous year (national and state-level only) Percentage of adults ages 18 and older who are registered to vote (national and state-level only)
+1 Components All variable descriptions are quoted from Child Trends et al., 2019, pp. 2-3.1 Unemployment rate (percentage of the population ages 16 and older who are not working but available for and seeking work) Median household income (in 2010 dollars) Percentage of the population below the federal poverty level 80/20 ratio (ratio of household income at the 80th percentile to that at the 20th percentile) Number of banking institutions per 10,000 residents Percentage of households spending less than 30 percent of their income on housing-related costs Percentage of households with subscriptions to broadband internet service Education Percentage of 3- and 4-year-olds attending preschool On-time high school graduation rate Percentage of adults ages 25 and older with an associate's degree or higher Health Percentage of infants born weighing less than 5.5 pounds Percentage of the population (under age 65) without health insurance coverage Deaths attributed to alcohol or drug poisoning, or suicide Community Percentage of adults (ages 18 and older) who reported they volunteered during the previous year (national and state-level only) Percentage of adults ages 18 and older who are registered to vote (national and state-level only) Percentage of youth (ages 16-24) not in school and not working